drbean/curriculum/pages/homepage/markdown/SomeAnyNone.md

     Could people please review the patch?

-Why?
+Why is that?
+On the other hand,

     Does anyone want to review the patch?

-is OK, because the answer is `Yes/No`, but the answer to the first question is `OK/Sorry`.
-It is a request and expresses hope/expectation, so `anyone` is not OK?
+is OK, because the answer is `Yes/No`.
+The answer to the first question is different.
+It's `OK/Sorry`.
+The first question is a request and expresses hope/expectation, so `anyone` is not OK?

 `Could X please ..` puts X on notice they are being requested to do something, and you can't make a request if you aren't putting anyone on notice.
 Using `anyone` is not putting anyone on notice?